opf/openproject/docs/user-guide/wiki/README.md

 In a project wiki you can collaboratively create and document information with your team, such as project documentation, specifications, guidelines, or any other important project information.

+<div class="glossary">**Wiki** is defined as a module that allows to use textile-based wiki pages.
+In order to use the wiki module, it has to be activated in the project settings. </div>

 | Feature                                                      | Documentation for                                            |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | [General wiki information](#general-wiki-information)        | How to format a wiki page.                                   |